reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 ---
-title: Connect to Kafka with Spring Kafka
+title: Using Kafka with Spring Boot
 categories: [spring-boot]
-date: 2020-06-28 05:00:00 +1100
+date: 2020-07-22 05:00:00 +1100
-modified: 2020-06-28 05:00:00 +1100
+modified: 2020-07-22 05:00:00 +1100
 author: nandan
-excerpt: 'Kafka aims to solve low-latency ingestion of large amounts of event data.
-We can use Kafka when we have to move a large amount of data or process data in real-time.'
+excerpt: 'How to use Spring Kafka to send messages to and receive messages from Kafka.'
 image:
-  auto: 0065-java
+  auto: 0075-envelopes
 ---

 In this article, we'll look at how to integrate a Spring Boot application with Apache Kafka and start sending and consuming messages from our application.
 We'll be going through each section with code examples.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-events" %}

 ## Why Kafka?